lsds/Saber/README.md

 Anything command-line argument after `--` is considered a Saber application argument.
 For example, `-- --execution-mode cpu --number-of-worker-threads 16` will run the application is CPU-only execution mode with 16 worker threads.

 ### Operator microbenchmarks

+Apart from the system configuration command-line arguments, all microbenchmarks also share the following:

 ######--batch-size _N_